(Lakes Cave, Planitero & beyond)

 Tassos and Golfo

-The story of "Tassos and Golfo" is an old bucolic legend of the Helmos area, which became widely known after the 1893 play written by Spyridon Peresiadis.
+The story of "Tassos and Golfo" is an old rustic legend of the Helmos area, which became widely known after the 1893 play written by Spyridon Peresiadis.

-The story transferred into the big screen in 1914 by the title “Golfo” ("Γκόλφω"-directed by Konstantinos Bahatoris.
+The story transferred to the big screen in 1914 with the title "Golfo" ("Γκόλφω"-directed by Konstantinos Bahatoris.
 Golfo is the first Greek feature film.
 Even today, the play is staged in theaters around Greece.

 Picture from the 1914 film